 After spending 4 wonderful days in Princeville, I arrived at the Marriott Waiohai Beach Club in Poipu on Saturday 10/21/17 for which I’d be staying for another 4 days.
 I was greeted with a smile and everything was great until the host told me she couldn’t find my reservation and asked if perhaps I booked it under my girlfriend’s name.
 After I told her I was sure it was under my name because it was a surprise anniversary trip, she searched the system to find that I had booked the reservation under the wrong dates.
-I responded with a “no way” as I stood there in disbelief as I searched my emails for the reservation.
+I responded with a “no way” as I stood there in disbelief as I searched me emails for the reservation.
 Sure enough, she was right.
 I felt a pit in my stomach as I internally yelled at myself for being such an idiot.

 I then asked her if there was anything she could do and asked if I booked through a third-party website.
 The answer to this was yes, which led to an oh, that’s too bad response.
 I said why is that too bad?
 You still get paid for the room from the third-party website.
 She said yea, but that gives me less options of what I can do for you.
-At this point, I went from being sad to mad, but I remained in a professional demeanour as I really needed a place to stay.
+At this point I went from being sad to mad, but I remained in a professional demeanor as I really needed a place to stay.